Terror on the Alert

 About the Book

-Winner of the Silver Medal for Military/Wartime Fiction at the 2015 Independent Publisher (IPPY) Book Awards
+Winner of a 2015 Independent Publisher (IPPY) Book Award Silver Medal

 The year is 1962 and the Cuban Missile Crisis is brewing.
 Naval lieutenant Ted Hawkins is sent to sea aboard the HMCS Alert, a submarine with the express mission to shadow an aggressive Soviet submarine.
 Hampered by trauma-induced claustrophobia and a superior officer with a grudge, Ted struggles to maintain self-control while performing his daily duties.
 But when the Alert is struck by an enemy torpedo two hundred miles off the coast of Gibraltar and the boat’s commanding officer is incapacitated, Ted is forced to take control of the vessel and its crew to ensure they have a fighting chance at survival.